btaz21/btaz21.github.io/chicago-landmarks-app/README.md

 ## Easter Eggs
 1. Typing in a date after the current year will redirect to an image carousel proposing what the future may look like.
 The current year is set to a global variable that will change automatically as each year passes.
 This should help to preserve the functionality of the app in the future.
 2. Typing in a date before 1833 (date of earliest known Chicago building) will redirect to a modal that gives you a basic history lesson.
+3. Clicking on the b/w image will show you the name of the building in the image with the gold tower.

 ## Issues